 I am one of the lucky that can say ‘’I’ve been there”.
 It’s an experience I will remember for the rest of my life and some scenes we’ve witnessed will always be etched into my memories.

-The Maasai Mara was in fact number one on my places to visit while I have the privilege to be alive.
+The Maasai Mara was in fact number one of my places to visit while I have the privilege to be alive.

 Many photographers have one or two images they are chasing when visiting certain wildlife areas.
 Mine was simple yet I knew that I will be so happy to witness it – for me at least.
 All I asked for was to see a herd of Elephants walking over the plains of the Maasai Mara.

-This particular photo was taken on the Ol Chorro Oiroua Conservancy which forms part of the Greater Mara conservancies while on a visit to the EcoTraining Camp at the Mara Training Centre.
+This particular photo was taken at the Ol Chorro Oiroua Conservancy which forms part of the Greater Mara conservancies while on a visit to the EcoTraining Camp at the Mara Training Centre.

 We set out for our normal afternoon activity which consisted of a game drive.
-There are three conservancies we are able to traverse on.
+There are three conservancies we are able to traverse.
 Enonkisku, Ol Chorro & Lemek.
-Ol Chorro being right in the middle of the three.
+Ol Chorro is right in the middle of the three.

 In the distance on the vast plains of the Mara (your typical Mara scene), we saw the small herd of Elephants walking towards the direction we wanted to go.
 This, fortunately, gave us time to get ourselves in a favourable position.
 I asked our guide & trainer, Mike Anderson, to get us in a position where they will walk straight towards us, without obstructing their path so that I can get the shot as they hopefully walk by our vehicle.
 The sun was also in a more favourable position at this angle.